trietvu14/scriptumlearning-v2/replit.md

 - **Backend**: Comprises an Express.js API layer written in TypeScript for core application logic and Python-based services (Flask/FastAPI) dedicated to AI functionalities (content categorization, agentic workflows, board review generation, study path recommendations) and ETL processes for LMS integrations.
 - **Database**: PostgreSQL is used as the primary database, enhanced with the `pgvector` extension for AI embeddings, supporting a multi-tenant architecture with robust tenant isolation and a comprehensive schema for educational content mapping.
 - **AI Integration**: Leverages OpenAI GPT models for advanced AI capabilities, including content categorization, standards mapping, and personalized learning.
 - **Multi-tenancy**: Designed with row-level security ensuring strict tenant isolation.
+Super admins are tenant-agnostic with platform-wide access across all institutions.
 - **UI/UX Decisions**: Emphasizes a clean, professional aesthetic with custom branding, including a specific logo integration, Zain font for typography, a blue-to-purple gradient for navigation elements, and a centered search bar.

 Key features include: